timyates/groovy-stream/index.md

-Just the elements where the sum of the values is even (note that the `from` map is set as the delegate of the `filter` closure, so you can access them without requiring the `it.a` prefixed notation
+Just the elements where the sum of the values is even (note that the `from` map is set as the delegate of the `filter` closure, so you can access them without requiring the `it.a` prefixed
+notation:

 {% highlight groovy linenum %}
 Stream s = Stream.from a:1..2, b:3..4 filter { ( a + b ) % 2 == 0 }
 assert s.collect() == [ [a:1,b:3], [a:2,b:4] ]
 {% endhighlight %}

-It is also possible to tell a Stream to `STOP` running (for example if using an eternal iterator that you wish to break out of).
-The `STOP` property is injected as the delegate for the `find` closure (as a Singleton instance of StreamStopper), and can be used for this purpose as so:
+It is also possible to tell a Stream to stop running by using an `until` predicate Closure.

 {% highlight groovy linenum %}
 def x = 0

 def eternal = [ hasNext:{ true }, next:{ x++ } ] as Iterator

-// True whilst it < 5 otherwise, STOP
-Stream s = Stream.from eternal filter { it < 5 ?: STOP }
+Stream s = Stream.from eternal until { it >= 5 }

 assert s.collect() == [ 0, 1, 2, 3, 4 ]
 {% endhighlight %}

-In future versions of the Stream, this may change to a fifth element of a Stream (something like an `until` block), but as of v0.5.2, this is the only way.

 ### Map Examples